Boss in Germany and Colleagues in France? Building Trust from a Distance

 Be Professional

-Communicate and be Transparent
+Communicate and Be Transparent

 Mind Cultural Differences